jfcloutier/karma_system/design_changes.md

 A CA is singled out as **specialized** if its umwelt transitively controls a *unique* set of sensors and effectors.

 At most one CA *per level of the SOM* is allowed to control any one set of sensors and effectors.
-It is unique, at a given level of abstraction, in having beliefs and policies covering a given sensorium (set of sensors) and effedorium (set of effectors).
+It is unique, at a given level of abstraction, in having experiences and affordances covering a given sensorium (set of sensors) and effedorium (set of effectors).